envoyproxy/envoy-perf/README.md

    performance in a realistic multi-machine scenario.
 However, the insructions don't work, and it hasn't been touched in a year (other than moving the files).
+2. siege/ contains an initial attempt at a simple test to run iteratively during development to get a view of the time/space impact of the changes under configuration.